The GCC Hub

 Liuyang factory DG handler scanning UN0336 1.4G fireworks cartons against the Dangerous Goods Declaration before a GCC shipment to Jeddah and Dammam

-A Liuyang DG handler scanning UN0336 / 1.4G fireworks cartons against the Dangerous Goods Declaration before the container leaves the factory — the document set in the field, not just on paper, ready to ship to Jeddah and Dammam.
+A Liuyang DG handler checking UN0336 / 1.4G fireworks cartons against the Dangerous Goods Declaration before the container leaves the factory for Jeddah and Dammam.

 Some documents change name from country to country, but the underlying document set is almost identical.
 A Liuyang factory should provide all of the following as standard for any GCC shipment.